mNi-Cloud/setup-dev/README.md

 ```

 ### clone-repos.sh
-Clones or updates all component repositories from GitHub.
+Clones or updates all component repositories from GitHub using GitHub CLI.
 ```bash
 ./clone-repos.sh
 ```
-Requires GitHub access to private repos (PAT or SSH key).
+Automatically uses `gh auth login` if not authenticated.

 ### setup-env.sh
 Configures environment variables and installs aqua packages.